-Specification PERC S140 NOTE: PERC S140 does not restrict the creation of VDs of size less than 10 GB.
-Maximum number of physical disks per virtual disk 12 Maximum number of virtual disks per physical disk 30 Maximum number of physical disks in a volume 1 Maximum number of physical disks in a RAID 0 12 Maximum number of physical disks in a RAID 1 2 Maximum number of physical disks in a RAID 5 12 Maximum number of physical disks in a RAID 10 12 Minimum number of physical disks in a volume 1 Minimum number of physical disks in a RAID 0 2 Minimum number of physical disks in a RAID 1 2 Minimum number of physical disks in a RAID 5 3 Minimum number of physical disks in a RAID 10 4 i) NOTE: The configurations listed in the table above may vary with the hard-drive backplane of your system.
+Specification PERC S150 Maximum number of physical disks per virtual disk 8 Maximum number of virtual disks per physical disk 8 Maximum number of physical disks in a volume 1 Maximum number of physical disks in a RAID 0 8 Maximum number of physical disks in a RAID 1 2 Maximum number of physical disks in a RAID 5 8 Maximum number of physical disks in a RAID 10 8 Minimum number of physical disks in a volume 1 Minimum number of physical disks in a RAID 0 2 Minimum number of physical disks in a RAID 1 2 Minimum number of physical disks in a RAID 5 3 Minimum number of physical disks in a RAID 10 4

+(i) NOTE: The configurations that are listed in the table above may vary with the hard-drive backplane of your system.

 Table 5.
-Virtual disk specifications for PERC S140 with NVMe configuration
+Virtual disk specifications for PERC S150 with NVMe configuration

-Specification PERC S140 Maximum number of physical disks supported 30 Maximum number of virtual disks supported 30 NOTE: Maximum number of virtual disks may exceed 30 when: • physical disks are migrated from any other configuration • a disk in Ready state is converted to a non-RAID disk Maximum number of virtual disks supported from a single disk group 16 NOTE: Maximum number of virtual disks can exceed more than 16 from a single disk group as there is no constraint from PERC S140.
-Minimum virtual disk (VD) size 10 GB NOTE: PERC S140 does not restrict the creation of VDs of size less than 10 GB.
-Maximum number of physical disks per virtual disk 16 Maximum number of virtual disks per physical disk 30 Maximum number of physical disks in a volume 1 Maximum number of physical disks in a RAID 0 16 Maximum number of physical disks in a RAID 1 2 Maximum number of physical disks in a RAID 5 16 Maximum number of physical disks in a RAID 10 16 Minimum number of physical disks in a volume 1 Minimum number of physical disks in a RAID 0 2
+Specification PERC S150 Maximum number of physical disks supported 30 Maximum number of virtual disks supported 30 NOTE: The maximum number of virtual disks may exceed 30 when physical disks are migrated from any other configuration or a disk in Ready state is converted to a non-RAID disk.
+Maximum number of virtual disks supported from a single disk group 8 Minimum virtual disk (VD) size 10 GB NOTE: PERC S150 does not restrict the creation of VDs of size less than 10 GB.
+Maximum number of physical disks per virtual disk 8 Maximum number of virtual disks per physical disk 8 Maximum number of physical disks in a volume 1 Maximum number of physical disks in a RAID 0 8 Maximum number of physical disks in a RAID 1 2 Maximum number of physical disks in a RAID 5 8 Maximum number of physical disks in a RAID 10 8 Minimum number of physical disks in a volume 1 Minimum number of physical disks in a RAID 0 2 Minimum number of physical disks in a RAID 1 2 Minimum number of physical disks in a RAID 5 3 Minimum number of physical disks in a RAID 10 4